Best Mosin Nagant Stocks: Refurbishing Your Vintage Rifle

-Let’s face it – the reason that people are picking up these vintage war rifles are that they are cheap.
+Let’s face it – the reason that people are picking up these vintage war rifles is that they are cheap.
 You can sometimes find some of the Chinese versions (Chinese 53 Carbine) of the Mosin Nagant for under $200 used at local gun shops, or online through dealers that will ship to a local FFL.

 Because they’ve become so easy to come by, lots of beginners have started flocking towards buying these vintage rifles and then – you guessed it… refurbishing them.

-One of the most common modifications made to a Mosin Nagant outside the addition of a good rifle scope, is the addition of an aftermarket stock.
+One of the most common modifications made to a Mosin Nagant outside the addition of a good rifle scope is the addition of an aftermarket stock.
 We are going to walk through our two favorite options to customize your rifle, but also some thoughts on what kind of stock you’ll want.
 This may come down to utility, or just plain old personal preference.

-There’s four primary things you’ll want to think through as you refurbish your Mosin.
+There are four primary things you’ll want to think through as you refurbish your Mosin.
 Looks, Stock Material, Fitment, and the ability to accessorize.

 Each of these elements brings together some challenges that you’ll need to think through.
-Ultimately the one that will give you the biggest headache is fitment, as some stocks require a little more “hands on” work as you add them to your rifle.
+Ultimately the one that will give you the biggest headache is fitment, as some stocks require a little more “hands-on” work as you add them to your rifle.